 Our recommendation is therefore to bare these restrictions in mind and:

 - Make sure you are indeed eligible to apply and no restrictions apply to you based on previous submissions.

-Our recommendation is therefore to examine carefully whether one is capable of applying to the ERC Synergy call with a competitive application, taking into account the potential penalties in case the application is rejected.
+- Carefully and honestly assess whether you are applying with a competitive proposal, taking into account the potential restrictions in case the application is rejected.

-Note about submitting two ERC applications on the same WP year
+A note about submitting two ERC applications on the same WP year

 Only the first eligible application is evaluated, which means there is no point in working on two applications on the same Work program year.